-Toenail fungus, also known as onychomycosis, is a common problem.
-Up to 10 percent of people across all ages and as many as 50 percent of people 70 or older have onychomycosis, note the authors of a December 2013 article published in "American Family Physician."
-Fungus infects the nail bed and causes the nail to thicken and discolor.
-The thickening may push the nail away from the toe, possibly causing loss of the nail.
-Onychomycosis is difficult to cure and prone to relapses.
-Interest has been raised in over-the-counter Vicks VapoRub as a treatment alternative.
+Up to 10 percent of people across all ages and as many as 50 percent of people 70 or older have this toenail fungus, according to an article published in the December 2013 "American Family Physician."
+Also called onychomycosis, fungus infects the nail bed and causes the nail to thicken and discolor.
+The thickening may push the nail away from the toe, sometimes causing loss of the nail.
+Since onychomycosis is difficult to cure and recurrence is common, treatment alternatives including Vicks VapoRub have become popular.

 Vicks VapoRub Ingredients